Jon McCarthy: Later career

-In August 2002, McCarthy returned to previous club Vale, who were now in the Second Division.
+In August 2002, McCarthy returned to their previous club, Port Vale, who were now in the Second Division.
 Two months later he was released by Vale in the midst of a financial crisis and moved on to Doncaster Rovers in the Third Division.
 On 7 November 2002, he was on the move again, re-joining York on non-contract terms after training with the club.
 His fourth club in three months was Carlisle United, signing on a one-month contract on 29 November 2002.
-He remained at Brunton Park for the rest of 2002–03, playing in the 2003 Football League Trophy Final at the Millennium Stadium, which ended in a 2–0 defeat to Bristol City despite McCarthy linking up well with Stuart Green and almost providing an assist for Richie Foran.
+He remained at Brunton Park for the rest of 2002–03, playing in the 2003 Football League Trophy final at the Millennium Stadium, which ended in a 2–0 defeat to Bristol City despite McCarthy linking up well with Stuart Green and almost providing an assist for Richie Foran.
 It was in this tournament that he scored his first goal for the club, in a 2–0 win over Wrexham.
 His only other goal for the club came in a 1–0 league win over Southend United.
 However, after failing to agree terms with the club he was released in May 2003.

-In the 2003–04 season he teamed up with Steve Burr at Hucknall Town, helping them win the Northern Premier League Premier Division title, making 34 league appearances and scoring six goals.
-He then followed Burr to Conference National outfit Northwich Victoria at the start of 2004–05.
+In the 2003–04 season, he teamed up with Steve Burr at Hucknall Town, helping them win the Northern Premier League Premier Division title, making 34 league appearances and scoring six goals.
+He then followed Burr to Conference National club Northwich Victoria at the start of 2004–05.
 He helped Northwich win the Conference North title in 2005–06, and therefore promotion back into the Conference National.
 Despite working as a full-time teacher he still managed to play the majority of Northwich's games until the end of 2006–07, at which point he retired from football.